S00085/cxp/3.solution_architecture/README.md

 ![Interaction Diagram](CMP_AutoCompensation_flow.svg)

 1. Events related to operational disruptions, such as Flight Cancellations or Flight Status Updates, along with customer-specific incidents like Baggage Mishandling, are disseminated on the Solace Enterprise Messaging Platform.
-2. Operational distruptions event are then relayed from Solace to the Azure Event Hub
+2. Operational disruption events are then relayed from Solace to the Azure Event Hub
 3. The Journey Orchestration Service subscribe to operational disruption events, like Flight Cancellations and Flight Status Updates, as well as customer-specific events like Baggage Mishandling.
 4. The Journey Orchestration Service gathers necessary customer information from the Customer 360 service and other enterprise applications.
 5. The Orchestration Service Engine utilizes a rule engine to determine appropriate compensation details.